AbdoAlyFCI/codeforces-Div2-A/README.md

-# codeforces-Div2-A
-Div2-A C# answer
 Hello every one
-in this folder I will put my answer for codeforces Div2-A only I hope you find some answer useful for you
+in this folder I will put my answer for codeforces Div2-A only with C# I hope you find some answer useful for you